Mizo Revival of 1913: Background

 The Mizo revival of 1913 was contextualised with the efforts of Peter Fraser in campaigning to abolish the Bawi system, which he perceived as slavery.
 Fraser gained popularity as a medic and formed the Kraw Sipai with freed slaves and former patients.
 Most missionaries adopted the view that progress in social conscience will lead to gradual abolition of the system, while Fraser had conducted his own insight and surmised it to be too hard on vulnerable individuals to be ignored.

 The controversy ended with Superintendent H.W.G.
 Cole banishing Fraser from the Lushai Hills.
 Cole himself was removed from office despite his success in modernising the Lushai Hills.

 In 1911-12, the mautam famine emerged in the Lushai Hills.
 The famine led to wide impoverishment and led to the decline of the Puma Zai-Tlangnam Zai cultural movement against the Mizo Revival of 1906.
 During this era, Christian Mizos and the Missions in the North and South participated in alleviating the strain of food insecurity in the Lushai Hills and those in poverty.
 The Lushai Famine Fund opened by the missions looked after orphans and poor people and thus made an impression on several individuals of the gospel's teachings.

 Revival

 After the death of the Mizo Revival enthuist Dara on 3 February 1913, Dara's wife, Thangrochhingi, prayed over her husband's corpse for five days.
 On 9 February 1913, the revival sparked in Thangrochhingi's house with songs led by evangelist Thanghrima.
 The meeting intensified with passionate prayers and intense fervor for a whole week before waning after Thangrochhingi was accused to having the spirit of the devil.

 The revival was brought back on 9 March 1913 at Bupawla Veng during an informal congregation of churches.
 The delegates held a mass prayer and sparked a revival.
-The leader forbid the reading of the Bible and encouraged to encounter the Holy Ghost within themselves.
+The leader forbade the reading of the Bible and encouraged to encounter the Holy Ghost within themselves.
 The revival stirred for a week with singing, dance, hymns and divine visions.
 The revival was most powerful in Sanga Veng where Thangrochhingi had previously experienced the first stirring.